 Finding the Hip Local Restaurants in Berlin

-As the 4 of us walked through the neighborhood streets of Prenzlauerberg and Mitte in Berlin chatting excitedly about restaurants, dating, and life in Berlin I felt a little Sex in the City nostalgia coming on.
-It had been a while since I had this feeling in my travels – it was comfortable – I felt as if I were out with 4 girlfriends gossiping and enjoying the hip life for a bit.
-I don’t even think we noticed the cold, but instead just enjoyed each other’s company over drinks, food and walking between restaurants in Berlin.
+As the 4 of us walked through the neighborhood streets of Prenzlauerberg and Mitte in Berlin, chatting excitedly about restaurants, dating, and life in Berlin, I felt a little Sex in the City nostalgia coming on.
+It had been a while since I had this feeling in my travels – it was comfortable – I felt as if I were out with four girlfriends gossiping and enjoying the hip life for a bit.
+I don’t even think we noticed the cold; instead, we just enjoyed each other’s company over drinks, food, and walking between restaurants in Berlin.

 The Gastro Rallye East Food Tour was a way to get introduced to a neighborhood and the hip restaurants of the area.
 I was really curious to see how this tour delivered the ‘off the tourist track’ elements it promised.
 The tour description states: